FiazTechnologies/.github/profile/README.md

-# Welcome to Fiaz (Futuristic Innovations and Advancements Zone)
+# Welcome to Fiaz.dev

 ## About Us 🌐

-Fiaz (Futuristic Innovations and Advancements Zone) is a dynamic platform dedicated to pioneering innovations and advancements.
+Fiaz.dev is a dynamic platform dedicated to pioneering innovations and advancements.
 We are passionate about pushing the boundaries of technology and fostering a community of forward-thinkers.

 ## Mission 🚀